Short Put Options Strategy Explained

 There’s nothing more for you to do except to wait and monitor the trade.

-If, as you expected, Caterpillar stays above $130 per share at the expiration date, the option expires worthless and you keep the entire credit.
+If, as you expected, XYZ stays above $130 per share at the expiration date, the option expires worthless and you keep the entire credit.
 That’s a $566 profit, minus commissions, that goes straight to your bottom line.

 Alternatively, if you see that the price is already below $130 per share near expiration, you can buy back the put option to close it out.

-Let’s say that Caterpillar ends up trading at $129 per share just a couple of days before expiration and the $130 put option is trading for $1.35.
+Let’s say that XYZ ends up trading at $129 per share just a couple of days before expiration and the $130 put option is trading for $1.35.
 You buy back the put option for $135 ($1.35 x 100) and close out the position.

 You still make a profit, though.
 You earned $566 for the sale of the put and paid $135 to buy back the position.
 Your total profit is $431 ($566 – $135).

-What Are Similar Strategies Related to Short Put?
+Similar Strategies Related to a Short Put

-Short Put Compared to Other Options Strategies?
+A Short Put Compared to Other Options Strategies

 Unlike many other options strategies, a short put isn’t a vertical spread.
 That means you can suffer a significant loss.